dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w014-schemas/IpldSchemas.md

 Messages that implement the continuation system.
 One of three types.
 Immediate replies are resolves or rejections too.
-Later will be extended to cover generators.
+Later will be extended to implement generators.

 ```sh
 type ReplyTypes enum {